-Some of the heating elements, like the burners, might have gone bad—or your thermostat might be broken.
-Other times, you might have clogged valves that don’t allow you to flush out any dirt, rocks, or other sediment.
+Some of the heating elements, like the burners, might have gone bad—or your thermostat might have been broken.
+Other times, you might have clogged valves that don’t allow you to flush out any dirt, rocks, or other sediments.
 Lots of built-up sediment can leave little space for heated water, causing your steamy showers to end abruptly.

 So if you’re often met with a sudden blast of freezing water in the middle of your shower, it might be time to check your unit.